xamarin/xamarin-forms-samples/UserInterface/BindablePicker/README.md

 ---
-name: Bindable Picker
+name: Xamarin.Forms - Bindable Picker
 description: This sample demonstrates how to use a Picker to select a color from a list of colors.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: